Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Detecting spectral invariant via Hochschild cohomology

 \subsection{Proof of Theorem \ref{appliHOch}}

-To prove Theorem \ref{appliHOch}, we need to explore some estimates of the spectral invariant which are analogs of ones developed in Chapters 1-4.
-In the previous chapters we use $\Lambda^{\downarrow}$ coefficients and the valuation $\frak v_q$, while we use $\Lambda$ coefficients and the valuation $\frak v_T$ in Subsections \ref{subsec:Hochschild}, \ref{subsec:Hochschild2}.
+To prove Theorem \ref{appliHOch}, we need to explore some estimates of the spectral invariant which are analogs of the ones developed in Parts 1-4.
+In the previous parts we use $\Lambda^{\downarrow}$ coefficients and the valuation $\frak v_q$, while we use $\Lambda$ coefficients and the valuation $\frak v_T$ in Subsections \ref{subsec:Hochschild}, \ref{subsec:Hochschild2}.
 To translate the valuation $\frak v_T$ for any element $x$ defined over $\Lambda$ into $\frak v_q$, we just define because $T=q^{-1}$.
-See Notations and Conventions (16) in Section \ref{sec:introduction}.
+See Notations and Conventions (18).
 We use this notation throughout this subsection.

 The following is an analog of Proposition \ref{182mainprop}. \begin{prop} Let $L,\text{\bf b}$ be as above and $a \in H(M;\Lambda)$.
 Then

 \end{prop} Here for $x \in HH^{\text{\rm red}}(\Omega(L)\widehat{\otimes} \Lambda,\Omega(L)\widehat{\otimes} \Lambda)$ we define